Random generated banner

 Throughout the last Century we were reintroduced to the idea of an invisible world.
 The development of sensing technologies allowed us to sense things in the world that we were unaware of (or maybe things we had just forgotten about?).
 The Scale Electric - the invisible ‘hertzian’ landscape was made accessible through instruments that could measure, record and broadcast our fears and desires.
 These instruments endow us with powers that in previous centuries would have been deemed ‘occult’ or ‘magic’.

-Our Twenty Fist Century magic instruments mark a dramatic shift from the hegemony of the eye to a reliance on technologies that do our seeing for us - things so big, small or invisible that it takes a leap of faith to believe they are really there.
+Our Twenty First Century magic instruments mark a dramatic shift from the hegemony of the eye to a reliance on technologies that do our seeing for us – things so big, small or invisible that it takes a leap of faith to believe they are really there.
 Our view of the ‘real world’ is increasingly understood through images made of data, things that are measured and felt rather than seen.
-What we know and what we see is not the same thing - if you see what I mean?
+What we know and what we see is not the same thing – if you see what I mean?

 Our ability to shift scales, from the smallest thing to the largest thing has been described as the ‘transcalar imaginary.
 The workshop will enable participants to touch the nano level and then immerse themselves within it through visualisations and sonifications.